-Extra Car Insurance When Renting A Car In Ireland
+Rental Car Insurance When Renting A Car In Ireland

 Yes, buy the extra insurance when renting a car in Ireland.
 In fact, you have to have it.
 No rental car company in Ireland will let you take a car without additional coverage, usually requiring full coverage with a collision damage waiver (CDW).

-Car Insurance through Your Credit Card
+Rental Car Insurance through Your Credit Card

 The Republic of Ireland is one of the few countries in the world that most credit cards and personal auto companies just won’t cover.
 Your travel insurance may not cover you either.

-Car Insurance at the Airport
+Rental Car Insurance at the Airport

 Do not wait until you get to the Dublin airport or Shannon Airport to buy insurance.
-This could cost you up to an additional 700 dollars (US).
+This could cost you up to an additional 700 dollars (US) or more.

-3rd party Rental Car Insurance
+3rd Party Rental Car Insurance

-Triple Check Your Coverage
+Triple Check Your Rental Car Coverage